RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 1961 - The Howard P. Gates Jr. Residence, 727 Brooktree Road, Pacific Palisades CA. Commissioned 1959.
 Built by Val Powelson.
 The children’s rooms separated from each other by moveable walls.
 B/W photos provided by their son Guilbert Gates.
 Bottom photo by Michael Locke.
 Article from the LA Herald-Examiner.
 The Gates family moved out in 1964.
 Sold in 1994 to Albert and Joan Dorman.

-1961 - The Stanley and Marjorie Meyer Residence, 3893 Deervale Drive, Sherman Oaks CA. Sold around 1993 to Catherine and Stephen Brown.
-Still owned by the Browns as of 2014.
+1961 - The Stanley and Marjorie Heegel Meyer Residence, 3893 Deervale Drive, Sherman Oaks CA. Sold in 1993 to Catherine and Stephen Brown.
+The house was then badly damaged in the Northridge Earthquake of 1994.
+The Browns commissioned Kappe to rebuild the original home.
+Mrs. Brown passed at home near the end of 2019.
+For sale in 2020.
 Color photos by Michael Locke.

 1961 - The Reinhardt Residence, 620 Resolano Drive, Pacific Palisades CA. Sold in 2003 to Sandra and Hubie Kerns.